emmaolof/Does-Higher-Median-Income-Mean-Higher-Test-Scores-/README.md

 ### Data Exploration:

 Is there a correlation between higher median income and higher test scores in Indiana?
-Is there a correlation between Muncie, Fort Wayne, and Indianapolis’ median incomes and test scores? (narrowing our scope)
+Is there a correlation between Muncie, Fort Wayne, and Indianapolis’ median incomes and test scores? (narrowing the scope)

 ### Hypothesis